strvcom/react-nights-2019/README.md

 #### 02. Project Architecture & React Router

 The plan for this lecture is to implement `Product Detail`.
-For routing, we will use [react-router](https://github.com/ReactTraining/react-router).
-But before we will start writing code, let's think about how we will structure the whole project?
-In STRV we are fans of [grouping by features or routes](https://reactjs.org/docs/faq-structure.html#grouping-by-features-or-routes).
-This kind of decision should be done already in lecture [01.
+For routing, we use [react-router](https://github.com/ReactTraining/react-router).
+But before we start writing code, let's think about how we will structure the whole project.
+At STRV, we are fans of [grouping by features or routes](https://reactjs.org/docs/faq-structure.html#grouping-by-features-or-routes).
+This kind of decision should have already been made in lecture [01.
 Project Setup](#01-project-setup).
-So we need to refactor our code a little bit.
+So now, we need to refactor our code a little bit.

-We will use another API endpoint so it's probably about the time to implement `a simple http API client`.
-We will use native [fetch](https://fetch.spec.whatwg.org/) for simplicity, but otherwise we highly recommend [ky](https://github.com/sindresorhus/ky), tiny & elegant HTTP client based on `window.fetch`.
+We will use another API endpoint, so now’s probably a good time to implement `a simple http API client`.
+We will use native [fetch](https://fetch.spec.whatwg.org/) for simplicity, but otherwise we highly recommend [ky](https://github.com/sindresorhus/ky) (tiny & elegant HTTP client based on `window.fetch`) or [rest-hooks](https://github.com/coinbase/rest-hooks).

 Now everything is set and ready.
 Let's go for the `Product Detail`!